SteamLoach/culverin_sass/README.md

 Culverin is a lightweight flex-box framework designed to help with scaffolding responsive layouts.
 It utilises:

-* A 24 column, mobile first grid
+* A 24 column, mobile first grid for responsive width
+* 24 responsive _vh_ based height classes
 * Simple flex-box container classes
 * Justification and alignment
 * rem based padding and margins